-In 1921 Michael DeMarco Sr. began his funeral business at 30 Jefferson St. in the Stockade area of Schenectady.
-One year later he saw the need to move his business to the corner of Schenectady and Strong St. He worked with his four brothers and helped them establish the DeMarco Brothers Funeral Home.
-These funeral home branches were in Albany, Mechanicville, Endicott and Binghamton NY.
-The brothers each became independent owners of their branch.
+In 1921, Michael DeMarco Sr. began his funeral business at 30 Jefferson St. in the Stockade area of Schenectady.
+One year later, he saw the need to move his business to the corner of Schenectady St. and Strong St. in Hamilton Hill.
+With his four brothers, they established the DeMarco Brothers Funeral Home.
+These funeral home branches were in Albany, Mechanicville, Endicott and Binghamton, NY.
+The brothers each became independent owners of their branches.

-By 1950 Mike Sr. opened the Stone Funeral Home here in Rotterdam and it was operated by Mike Sr.’s Son-In-Law, Francis L. Stone.
-In 1961 Francis and Michael Jr. incorporated the business into the DeMarco-Stone Funeral Home, Inc.
+By 1950, Mike Sr. opened the Stone Funeral Home here in Rotterdam and it was operated by Mike Sr.’s son-in-law, Francis L. Stone.
+In 1961, Francis and Michael Jr. incorporated the business and the DeMarco-Stone Funeral Home was born.

-Also, in 1993 another branch was opened at 5216 Western Turnpike, Guilderland where Larry E. Noyes managed and owned with Mike Jr. That same year, DeMarco-Stone Inc, acquired the 100 yr.
-Old White-Van Buren funeral Home in Delanson.
+Also, in 1993 another branch was opened at 5216 Western Turnpike, Guilderland where Larry E. Noyes managed and owned with Mike Jr. That same year, DeMarco-Stone Funeral Home acquired the 100 year old White-Van Buren Funeral Home in Delanson.

-When Michael A. DeMarco Jr. passed away December 12, 2011, his Son-In-Law, Larry Noyes became president of the corporation.
+When Michael A. DeMarco Jr. passed away December 12, 2011, his son-in-law, Larry Noyes became president and owner.